AndPuQing/Papilot/README.md

 ## API

-After the above is completed, the monitoring service will be started at `http://0.0.0.0:8000`.
+After the above is completed, the listening service will be started at `http://0.0.0.0:8000`.
 You can test (partially supported) through the standard [OpenAI API](https://beta.openai.com/docs/api-reference/completions/create), for example:

 ```python
 $ ipython